 Sprinkle shredded cheese over.

-Continue in the same order: a layer of potatoes, eggs, ham, sour-cream and cheese, until you finish all layers.
 The top layer should be potatoes, covered with the last few tablespoons of sour cream and more cheese.

 Results?
 Yum, oh yum…

 We had some for dinner, but the best part was that we had it for brunch the next day, together with a delicious Boston lettuce salad.